-LIST: If you would like to receive an email with a link to new semiannual regulatory agendas as soon as they are published, please send an e-mail message with your name and address to: nscep@bps-lmit.com and put "E-Regulatory Agenda: Electronic Copy" in the subject line.
+LIST: If you would like to receive an e-mail with a link to new semiannual regulatory agendas as soon as they are published, please send an e-mail message with your name and address to: nscep@bps-lmit.com and put "E-Regulatory Agenda: Electronic Copy" in the subject line.

-If you would like to receive a hard copy of the semiannual agenda about 2 to 3 months after publication, please call 800-490-9198 or send an e-mail with your name and complete address to: nscep@bps-lmit.com and put "Regulatory Agenda Hard Copy" in the subject line.
+If you would like to receive a hard copy of the semiannual agenda about 2 to 3 months after publication, until October 1, call 800-490-9198 or send an e-mail with your name and complete address to: nscep@bps-lmit.com and put "Regulatory Agenda Hard Copy" in the subject line.
+After September 30, call 202-564-6564, or e-mail your request to schwartz.philip@epa.gov.
 There is no charge for a single copy of the agenda.